Discerning The Internet: Misinformation, Media Bias, Conspiracies, and Fake Quotes

 Why?
 Because they were created by people who wanted to share their own point of view.

 Some of the stories they publish are great, helpful, and insightful.
 But some of them are extremely one-sided.
-And this one-sidedness, even if it is meant to combat the “dark side” as they see it, does nothing but drive us into further separation and make the gap between us larger and larger.
-And the rise of self-reported “news” is sitting in the driver’s seat.
+And this one-sidedness, even if it is meant to combat the “dark side” as they see it, does nothing but drive us into further separation and make the gap between us larger and larger, and the rise of “fake news” is sitting in the driver’s seat.

 Just like the spiritual saying says, “Take what resonates and leave the rest.”
-Well, what resonates isn’t always what’s true – sometimes it just fits your belief system, so in that case, you have to learn to recognize the bias in these articles.
+Well, what resonates isn’t always what’s true when it comes to reporting of factual reality–sometimes it just fits your belief system, so in that case, you have to learn to recognize the bias in these articles.

 How to Wade Through The Bullshit: If an article title shows a clear and present hatred toward some subject or thing, it’s most likely biased…